[For I know the plans I have for You]

 To the earth below.

 Jesus wasn’t forceful.
 He never forced anyone to listen, however, we’ve been told several times through Scripture that those who have ears should listen.
 Today, things are no different, Jesus still speaks in that quiet and gentle manner through the Holy Spirit, but if we aren’t listening, we simply won’t hear Him.

 “And after the earthquake a fire; but the LORD was not in the fire: and after the fire a still small voice.”

 — 1 Kings 19:12

 We can forget all the good that He has done for us.
 We either stand still and complain, or we move forward without Him.
 The Israelites did the former; they refused to enter the land that He had promised them; they complained and hardened their hearts, even though God had been with them all along.
 The Lord had in fact provided everything they needed along the way.
 They had nothing to complain about, or to be afraid of because God was always with them.

 “By day the LORD went ahead of them in a pillar of cloud to guide them on their way and by night in a pillar of fire to give them light, so that they could travel by day or night.”

 If you’re still standing and have been provided for, God is carrying you as He did the Israelites.
 He’s so very forgiving and He doesn’t give up on us.

 “The LORD your God, who is going before you, will fight for you, as he did for you in Egypt, before your very eyes, and in the wilderness.
 There you saw how the LORD your God carried you, as a father carries his son, all the way you went until you reached this place.”

-Moses had told them that there would be curses for their disobedience, (Deuteronomy 28:15-68) BUT he had also told them, that there would be rewards for those who turned back to God.
-(Deuteronomy 30:1-8) Every good father corrects and rewards there children.
+Moses had told them that there would be curses for their disobedience, (Deuteronomy 28:15-68) BUT he’d also told them, that there would be rewards for those who turned back to God.
+(Deuteronomy 30:1-8 ) Every good father corrects and rewards there children.
 It’s no different for us.
 In this world we will have trouble, but God works it for good.